 Photo by Eric Erbe, digital colourisation by Christopher Pooley, both of USDA, ARS, EMU.

 Generally bacteria are present right through the gastrointestinal tract.
 Your small intestines have less than 10,000 bacteria per milliliter of fluid.
 If you compare this with your large intestines, the colon or bowel, which has much more bacteria at a whacking 1,000,000,000 bacteria per milliliter of fluid.
 Both the small and the large intestines have different bacteria doing different job.

 Keeping your small intestines balanced and working correctly is important for the proper digestion of food and absorbing vital nutrients.
 The small intestines have a big role to play in keeping your immune system healthy.
-The contain a spider network of amazing cells that fight infections and regulate the immune system, these are called lymphoid cells.
+They contain a spider network of amazing cells that fight infections and regulate the immune system, these are called lymphoid cells.

 One of the risk factors involved in the small intestinal bacterial overgrowth is the lack of gastric acid, or hypochlorhydria.
-Under normal circumstances the gastric acid in the stomach suppresses the growth of bacteria we ingest.
-When the production of gastric acid decreases or production is low bacteria can develop leading to Helicobacter pylori, Unfortunately diagnosis can result in a false positive and antibiotics ate then prescribed.
+Under normal circumstances, the gastric acid in the stomach suppresses the growth of bacteria we ingest.
+When the production of gastric acid decreases or production is low bacteria can develop leading to Helicobacter pylori, Unfortunately diagnosis can result in a false positive and antibiotics are then prescribed.